CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/faq-3.md

  - _Seige_: Change the border-land symbol in the first line to a border-hold symbol.
  - _Shadowfax_: "...an additional site card may be played and an additional movement/hazard phase..."
  - _Silent Watcher_: Gives 1 marshalling point, not 0.
- - _Slayer_: Gives 2 marshalling point, not 0
+ - _Slayer_: Gives 2 marshalling point, not 0.
  - _Traitor_: Remove the last paragraph.
  - _Twilight_: This card may be played at any time during any player's turn.
  - _Wizard's Laughter_: Change "Wizard only." to "Wizard only during opponent's site phase."
  - _Wolves_: Change "Animals." to "Wolves."

 **Q**: What do _Great Ship_, _Leaflock_, and _Tom Bombadil_ mean when they say "cancel the effects of one hazard?"
 **A**: These cards allow the cancelling of an attack.
 They also allow the cancelling of an ongoing hazard effect that targets the company in question or any entity associated with that company (item, character, site, etc.).
 They allow the cancelling of a dice-rolling action declared earlier in the same chain of effects but not yet resolved (as in _Call of Home_).
 They do not allow the cancelling of a non-dice-rolling effect declared earlier in the same chain of effects.
 For example, they do not allow you to stop "_Tom_" from forcing a wounded player to discard their item if you passed on the opportunity to cancel "_Tom's_" attack.
 However, once a chain of effects has resolved _Leaflock_ and the others allow the cancelling of an effect of an effect that is ongoing.
 For example, _Leaflock_ cound stop the effect of _River_, but he could not keep _Adunaphel_ from tapping a character as a short-event.

-**Q**: Can I play Lucky Search at a tapped site?
+**Q**: Can I play _Lucky Search_ at a tapped site?
 **A**: Sure, go ahead.
 It can be played at a tapped or untapped site.

 **Q**: If I play a ring special item after testing a gold ring, will this trigger a corruption check for _Lure of Expedience_?
 **A**: Yes, it will trigger a corruption check.

 **Q**: What exactly does the "Only playable at Lorien" mean on _Mirror of Galadriel_?
-**A**: It means that Mirror of Galadriel is playable if any of your characters is at Lorien.
+**A**: It means that _Mirror of Galadriel_ is playable if any of your characters is at Lorien.

 **Q**: When do I have to declare using the _Morgul-horse_ to bring a Nazgul permanent-event back into my hand?
 **A**: You must declare this during the same turn, but before, the target Nazgul permanent-event is tapped.